Classification of Self-Dual Vertex Operator Superalgebras of Central Charge at Most 24: Self-Dual s

 \subsection{Results in Small Central Charges}

 As motivating examples, in this section we give the $2$-neighbourhood graphs up to central charge $16$.
-The corresponding classification of the nice, self-dual \svoa{}s (obtained independently in \cite{BKLTZ23}) is already a new result, with a classification up to central charge $12$ given in \cite{CDR18} and conjectured up to central charge $15\shs\sfrac{1}{2}$ in \cite{Hoe95} (but see \cite{KLT86} in the physics literature).
+The corresponding classification of the nice, self-dual \svoa{}s (obtained independently in \cite{BKLTZ24}) is already a new result, with the classification up to central charge $12$ given in \cite{CDR18} and conjectured up to central charge $15\shs\sfrac{1}{2}$ in \cite{Hoe95} (but see \cite{KLT86} in the physics literature).

-By mapping the positive-definite, even, unimodular lattice $M$ to the corresponding lattice \voa{} $W=V_M$, the nodes of the lattice $2$-neighbourhood graph in rank $d\in8\N$ \cite{Bor85,CS99} form a subset of the nodes of the \voa{} $2$-neighbourhood graph of central charge $c=d$.
-Similarly, we map each edge labelled by a lattice $K$ with $K'/K\cong 2_{\II}^{+2}$ to the edge labelled by the corresponding \voa{} $U=V_K$.
+By mapping a positive-definite, even, unimodular lattice $M$ to the corresponding lattice \voa{} $W=V_M$, the nodes of the lattice $2$-neighbourhood graph in rank $d\in8\N$ \cite{Bor85,CS99} form a subset of the nodes of the \voa{} $2$-neighbourhood graph of central charge $c=d$.
+Similarly, we map each edge labelled by a lattice $K$ with $K'/K\cong 2_{\II}^{+2}$ to the edge (of glueing type~I, see \autoref{sec:glueing}) labelled by the corresponding lattice \voa{} $U=V_K$.
 In total, this means that the lattice $2$-neighbourhood graph is a subgraph of the \voa{} $2$-neighbourhood graph.

 We note that this subgraph need not be an induced subgraph, i.e.\ two lattice \voa{}s may have edges between them that do not come from an edge in the lattice graph.
-This happens when the \voa{} $U$ labelling that edge is not isomorphic to a lattice \voa{}.
+This happens exactly when the \voa{} $U$ labelling that edge is not isomorphic to a lattice \voa{} (in which case the edge has glueing type~III).

-We now present the \voa{} $2$-neighbourhood graphs of central charges $c=0$, $8$ and $16$ (see \autoref{fig:small}).
-We do not give any details of the computations involved, as these will be discussed in detail in the case of central charge $c=24$, and moreover the classification result is an immediate consequence of the one for $c=24$ (see \autoref{sec:results}) by splitting off free fermions.
+In \autoref{fig:small}, we present the \voa{} $2$-neighbourhood graphs of central charges $c=0$, $8$ and $16$.
+We do not give any details of the computations as these will be discussed in detail in the case of central charge $c=24$, and moreover the classification result is an immediate consequence of the one for $c=24$ (see \autoref{sec:results}) by splitting off free fermions.
 The graphs for $c=0$ and $8$ are identical to the lattice graphs for ranks $d=0$ and $8$, i.e.\ they have the same nodes and edges.
 (But recall that certain loops were omitted from the lattice graphs depicted in \cite{CS99}.)
-For $c=16$ all nodes are lattice nodes but there is one extra edge compared to the lattice graph.
-See also \autoref{table:numbers}.
+For $c=16$, all nodes are lattice nodes, but there is one extra edge compared to the lattice graph (see also \autoref{table:numbers}).